APrettyCoolProgram/DVN/docs/man/README.md

 The name of the environment (e.g., "myproj").

 * `Description`
-The description of the environment (e.g., "My project environment").
+The description of the environment (e.g., "The MyProject project").

 * `BackupEnabled`
 Determines if the data backup functionality is *enabled* ("true"), or *disabled* ("false").